 This Veterans Day, Budweiser is providing startup funding to veteran-owned businesses.

-Veterans of the U.S. armed forces need to comment on one of the company's chosen social media postings mentioning their military branch and how the prize money would benefit their business.
+Veterans of the U.S. armed forces need to comment on one of the company's chosen social postings mentioning their military branch and how the prize money would benefit their business.

 5. Citizens Help4Heroes Program